wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-launch-and-monitor/includes/2-test-viva-connections-before-launch.md

 :::image type="content" source="../media/-maya.png" alt-text="Diagram of profile head shot of Maya and her job title.":::
 Maya,
-a pediatric nurse, notices that a few cards on the Dashboard and a few links in Resources are loading very slowly.
+a pediatric nurse, notices that a few cards on the Dashboard and a few links in Resources are loading slowly.

 Your group of testers not only provides important feedback, but they will also get excited about Viva Connections and evangelize the new tool